uport-project/specs/did-methods/https-did-method.md

 ## Reference Implementations

 The code at [https://github.com/uport-project/https-did-resolver](https://github.com/uport-project/https-did-resolver) is intended to present a reference implementation of this DID method.
-Any other implementations should ensure that they pass the test suite described in `/src/__tests__` before claiming compatibility.
+Any other implementations should ensure that they pass the test suite described in `/src/__tests__` before claiming compatibility

-<a name="footnote1">1</a>: Not sure about the wording of this sentence.
-Is this true/useful to put here in the document?
-Attempting to set the stage for why this DID method is useful.
-How else to describe the problem of someone verifying a claim made by some DID lacking low friction ways to associate that DID with an existing entity that they trust?
-Also communicate that this problem occurs because DIDs are new and there will not be enough information associated with them for users to decide to trust them.

-<a name="footnote2">2</a> Not sure how to accurately classify the target system.
-DNS seems too broad, but not sure if TLS/SSL certificate system is enough.

-<a name="footnote2">3</a> Is this descriptive enough?
-Those RFCs are huge and I didn't bother to understand them fully.
-Do we need to explicitly reproduce the relevant sections of them in this document?